-The Clintons rally with Broadway legends for multimillion-dollar fundraiser
+The Clintons rally with Broadway legends for multimillion-dollar fundraiser | CNN Politics

 Billy Crystal, who used his opening monologue to mock Trump, hosted the fundraiser.

-Chrystal said Trump was like a 7/11, "Open 24 hours and he is trying to sell us crap we don't want."
+Crystal said Trump was like a 7/11, “Open 24 hours and he is trying to sell us crap we don’t want.”

-Later in the program, during after performance from "Cabaret," Chrystal remarked about how the musical was set in 1930s Germany.
+Later in the program, during after performance from “Cabaret,” Crystal remarked about how the musical was set in 1930s Germany.

 “Or, as Trump and (Mike) Pence call it, the good old days,” he added.